XY-ATOE/ClusMatch/README.md

 #### Preparing Pre-trained Model

-Our method requires pre-trained models and there are some training logs and pre-trained models.
-﻿
-You need to download the checkpoints under the 'pretrain' path and fill in 'load_path' in configs.
+Our method requires pre-trained models.
+Therefore, you need to download the checkpoints from the 'pretrain' path and specify the 'load_path' in the configs.

+Additionally, there are also some training logs available.
 [Google Drive](https://drive.google.com/drive/folders/1yGhOTJFkF0pSr2m_vwOnhiWtVmzsXPTE?usp=drive_link)